 Key Takeaways

 - Match your shade range to your welding process and amperage.
-Don’t go below minimum recommendations.
+Don’t go below the minimum recommendation.

-- For TIG work (especially low-amp), get 4 arc sensors with adjustable sensitivity.
+- For TIG work, especially at low amps, get 4 arc sensors with adjustable sensitivity.

-- “True color” helps you see better, but proper shade + UV/IR protection is what actually protects your eyes.
+- “True color” helps you see better, but proper shade plus UV/IR protection is what actually keeps your eyes safe.

 Top Picks